wordswords/dotfiles/README.md

 # Requirements

-1. I use iterm2 on OSX, this setup will only work for that. i
+1. I use iterm2 on OSX, this setup will only work for that.
 2. You have to use a ‘Nerd font’ - this is a specially patched font with extra symbol characters for use in vim.
 ![Alt text](https://i.imgur.com/TOMXk1o.png "iTerm 2 setup")
 3. vim must be installed via homebrew